 Each annual season, starting in late winter and ending in late fall culminating in the international conference event, UW iGEM creates, plans, and executes a research project related to synthetic biology.
 Synthetic biology is a cutting-edge field of biotechnology that is extremely interdisciplinary, requiring not just biologists and chemists, but also electrical engineers, programmers, machinists, designers, business-oriented students, and many more.
 We welcome all disciplines into the team and take pride in how its interdisciplinary nature.
 Besides the research project, a large aspect of each project is scientific outreach and involvement of the greater public.

-All skill levels, freshmen to juniors, are eligible.
-However, UW iGEM is a serious time commitment, requiring 5-10 hours/week in spring quarter and 10-20 hours/week in the summer and fall.
+All skill levels, class standing, and major (intended or declared) are eligible.
+Our recruitment is from late Autumn quarter to Winter quarter.
+UW iGEM is a serious time commitment, requiring 5-10 hours/week in spring quarter and 10-20 hours/week in the summer and fall.
 We expect all members to dedicate themselves to the team for the entire season.
 Subteams include teams performing biological labwork (wetlab), hardware + software development (drylab), design, business, outreach, and funding.